Gustry/GeoHealth/README.md

 ## The master branch currently is a GeoHealth upgrade for QGIS 3.0 (In progress)

-This branch aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.0 (3.10) No change on the orginal function.
+This branch aims to upgrade the GeoPublicHealth 0.95 the GeoPublicHealth to work under QGIS 3.x (from 3.10) No change on the orginal function.

-Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.
+Tested on QGIS 3.10 to QGIS 3.16 on Windows 10 only and Mac.

+**Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.

 ## Installation (for Windows only)